pjebs/restgate/README.md

 **How do I make this package even more secure?**

 You MUST use middleware such as [Secure](https://github.com/unrolled/secure) to ensure all requests are via a HTTPS connection.
 Of course, the connection must also use a HTTPS connection, so purchase a [SSL certificate](http://www.rapidssl.com/).

+By default, basic HTTPS Protection is offered.
+This should be kept enabled for Production.
+For Local Development, you can set `HTTPSProtectionOff=true` in the `Config` struct to **allow** HTTP connections.

 **How do I set up the database?**